Brad Templeton Home

 Many people make changes to the files on a system.
 The users of course, and the "sysadmins" -- the system admistrators for a computer.
 On a PC the user and sysadmin are often the same.
 But in fact there are many more people who make changes.
 At companies, there are sysadmins who manage groups of computers and policies for entire companies.

-(Another worthwhile fix proposed here allows it to be easy to have several versions of the same piece of software on a machine at once, and an easy command to switch what is "live."
+Another worthwhile advantage proposed here allows it to be easy to have several versions of the same piece of software on a machine at once, and an easy command to switch what is "live."
 This is of value primarily to developers, because it will easily let them test their tools with older dependencies, to find the oldest version of something they depend on that words, and thus the "true" dependency.
-This might eliminate one of the other sysadmin nightmares of linux -- that often installing new software means making a lot of other potentially dangerous upgrades that may not actually be needed.)
+This might eliminate one of the other sysadmin nightmares of linux -- that often installing new software means making a lot of other potentially dangerous upgrades that may not actually be needed.

 Most of what I will write about will apply to the unix-derived OSs like linux and BSD.
 However, there is no reason this philsophy could not apply some day to Windows or other systems.